ninnakin/RR_Project_2/RR2_template.md

 # Reproducible Research: Peer Assessment 2
-#  Title:
+#  Damage to poulation and economy from weather in the United States

-## Synopsis: max 10 sentences description of analysis and results
+## Synopsis

-Answer the following questions:
+I have used the Storm Data dataset provided by the National Weather Service to analyse which weather events are most harmful.
+The analysis looks at two aspectes of damage; damage to population health and economic damage.
+This analysis looks at damage from weather from year 2000-2011, identifying the events causing the largest numbers of fatalities and injuries as well as the events leading to the largest costs from property and crop damage.

-1) Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
+My analysis shows that the events that cause most population damage are excessive heat, tornados, floods and thunderstorm.

-2) Across the United States, which types of events have the greatest economic consequences?
+When it comes to economic damage, floods cause by far the most damage when looking at all years.
+During 2011 tornados cause the most damage, but this pattern is not repeated for other years.

 ## Data Processing
-The data is downloaded from [this repository: ](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2) to the variable *stormdata* Some documentation for the dataset can be found [here: ](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf)
+This study is based on the National Weather Services' Storm Data dataset, and can be downloaded from [here.](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2) It includes data on damage from weather event in the United States from 1950 up to 2011.
+It is read and loaded to the variable *stormdata* Some documentation for the dataset can be found [here. ](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf)

 ```r
 if (!file.exists("stormdata.csv.bz2")){